157-49-18-22/Maydiv/DEPLOYMENT_README.md

 # 🚀 Maydiv Deployment Guide (Simplified)

 ## ✅ **Problem Solved!**
 Your website was showing differently on Vercel vs Chrome because of configuration conflicts.
-This has been fixed with a **Vercel-Hostinger direct connection**.
+This has been fixed with a **Vercel deployment + Hostinger custom domain connection**.

 ## 🌐 **New Setup: Vercel → Hostinger**

 ### **How It Works Now:**
-✅ **Vercel** - Main deployment platform
-✅ **Hostinger** - Connected via custom domain
+✅ **Vercel** - Main deployment platform (supports API routes) ✅ **Hostinger** - Connected via custom domain
 ✅ **Automatic sync** - No manual work needed
 ✅ **SEO changes** - Automatically live on both platforms